-For EY.com, I provided editorial brief guidance and helped authors conceive, write and edit many articles.
-I also wrote social, email and ad language to promote the content and related services.
-Just a few of many examples:
+For EY.com, Dimitra DeFotis provided early editorial guidance and helped authors conceive, write and edit many articles.
+Follow-on marketing included social, email and ad language.
+A few of many examples:

 What drives value in chemicals industry carve-out strategy